 — Taylor Ellwood, The Book of Good Practices

 Kinesthetic speech predicates are interconnected with other sensory and energetic concepts in my framework.
-They enhance you's ability to manipulate perception and energy through language, complementing techniques like auditory, olfactory, and visual triggers.
+They enhance your ability to manipulate perception and energy through language, complementing techniques like auditory, olfactory, and visual triggers.
 Mastering these predicates deepens the embodied aspect of magical practice, fostering more immediate and visceral results.

 Source books: The Book of Good Practices